-We have not entered into any material contracts other than in the ordinary course of business and other than those described in "Item 4.
+We have not entered into any material contracts other than in the ordinary course of business and other than those described under this item, in "Item 4.
 Information on the Company", "Item 7.
-Major Shareholders and Related Party Transactions-B. Related Party Transactions," in this "Item 10.
+Major Shareholders and Related Party Transactions-B. Related Party Transactions," "Item 10.
 Additional Information-C. Material Contracts" or elsewhere in this annual report on Form 20-F.